GianfrancoPiazzolla/Charge-Master/README.md

    - **Date** is reset to today's date.
    - **Distance** and **Quantity** are cleared — the user must fill these in.
    - **Unit Price**, **Location**, and **Notes** are carried over from the original record (all editable).
+   - **Transfer Efficiency** is carried over from the original record for BEV vehicles (editable); fixed at 100% for ICE.
    - A hidden `createdAt` field is set to the current timestamp so the new record is correctly timestamped.
 4. Edit any fields as needed and tap **Save Record** to persist the new entry.
 5. A `warning` toast ("Record duplicated — edit the fields and save") is shown immediately after the duplication is initiated.

-> 💡 The duplicate workflow intentionally leaves Distance and Quantity empty to force the user to enter the values specific to the new session, while preserving contextual data (price, location, notes) that is likely to repeat.
+> 💡 The duplicate workflow intentionally leaves Distance and Quantity empty to force the user to enter the values specific to the new session, while preserving contextual data (price, location, notes, transfer efficiency) that is likely to repeat.

 ### 🗑️ Deleting a Record